codepraycode/alx-pre_course/0x01-git/README.md

-A non empty README file
+A non empty README file created as directed